BLUE HORIZON 1261

 "Hey guys, what's going on?"
 Both males turned to see Samantha coming out of her nearby cabin.

 The raccoon swallowed and tried to will his heart to calm down, all the while keeping an eye on the galley door.
 "Ivy was planning to put together a celebratory meal for the crew after our first launch.
-Once we got up to orbit, I thought I would come up to give her a hand, since Jasper was already taking care of the thruster diagnostics."
+Once we got up to orbit, I thought I would come up to give her a hand, since Jasper was already taking care of the thruster issue."
 He pointed toward the closed panel.
 "When I opened the door, there was a pale, floating apparition looking back at me!"

 "You saw a ghost?"
 Samantha asked with a sudden grin.